codpurvi/codpurvi/README.md

 Fun Facts:
 🌟 I love concise, clear communication – because who doesn't like getting straight to the point?
-🎶 Organizing music festivals?
+🎶 Organizing technical events?
 I’ve learned that there's always more to planning than meets the eye!
 🛠️ Projects?
 Bring them on!
-Whether it's SDLC, STLC, or creative design, I’m all in.
+Whether it's development, AI , or creative design, I’m all in.
 Let's Connect!
 💬 Open to collaboration, new ideas, and a good discussion about tech, testing, or anything in between.
 Drop me a message and let’s build something awesome together.